Frequently asked questions:-

 After contacting me with your requirements, via email or telephone, I will send you an official contract, confirming everything we have agreed upon.
 To make a booking, an initial non-refundable deposit of only £50 is required, together with the signed contract.
 The balance will be due, 28 days before your event.

 (My event isn't until next year)

-I have had confirmed bookings in the diary, over THREE YEARS IN ADVANCE!
+I have had confirmed bookings in the diary, over THREE AND A HALF YEARS IN ADVANCE!
 Consequently, please do not leave it to the last minute to book me, otherwise, you may well be disappointed!

 How long does it take you to set up?